EduAnacleto/AdjustFileNames/README.md

-# Python module to adjust all the file names in a diractory
+# Python module to adjust all the file names in a directory

 For using this module, see the following example.

-python3 adjustfilenames.py 'diractory_path'
+python3 adjustfilenames.py 'directory_path'

-where 'diractory_path' must be the path of the diractory
+where 'directory_path' must be the path of the diractory